mattermost/docs/source/install/self-managed-changelog.md

     - ``PostPriority``, to add an option to select a message priority label for root posts.
     - ``AllowSyncedDrafts``, to add an option to display a centralized page for draft messages.
  - Under ``ExperimentalSettings`` in the ``config.json``:
-    - ``PatchPluginsReactDOM`` to enable the patching of the React DOM library when loading web app plugins so that the plugin uses the version matching the web app.
+    - ``PatchPluginsReactDOM``, to enable the patching of the React DOM library when loading web app plugins so that the plugin uses the version matching the web app.

 ### API Changes
  - The resumable uploads API was exposed to plugins.